codergautam/openai-gpt-token-counter/README.md

 ![npm](https://img.shields.io/npm/dt/openai-gpt-token-counter)

 This npm package is designed to count the number of OpenAI tokens in a given text or messages array.
-It supports various OpenAI text and chat models, making it a versatile tool for your natural language processing tasks.
+It supports various OpenAI text and chat models, and it has been verified for 100% accuracy.

 ## Installation

-You can install the package using npm:
+Install the package using npm:

 ```bash
 npm install openai-gpt-token-counter